sagemath/sagewiki_to_gh-2022-10-10/days29.md

 == Keep Track of bugs fixed during sage days 29 == Important!
 Keep track of the bugs fixed during these sage days on: [[/bugs | Bugs Fixed]]

-== Wireless Access ==

-There is a special wireless account for sage days 29.
-You should be able to get wireless anywhere on campus with these credentials.
-Please don't abuse the network.

-{{{
-UW NetID: event0959
-Password: xLYa+pHYe+cSAa
-}}}